chefsplate/groove-to-helpscout-migration-tool/README.md

 #### "No corresponding user found" issues

-If you are running into an error where no corresponding user can be found, please ensure a corresponding agent account has been in the system (this can be temporary - it is safe to delete accounts afterwards).
+If you are running into an error where no corresponding user can be found, please ensure an agent account has been created in HelpScout that matches the email address in question
+(these accounts need to be temporarily created for the migration; it is safe to delete accounts afterwards - please see the next section below).

-If the email belongs to a customer, then you may have stumbled upon a discrepancy between the two systems - customers can leave notes in Groove; only agents/users can leave notes in HelpScout.
+If the email belongs to a customer, then you may have stumbled upon a discrepancy between the two systems - customers can leave notes in Groove; however, only agents/users can leave notes in HelpScout.
-To work around this, set the `customerEmails` argument on the command:
+To work around this, set the `customerEmails` option parameter on the `sync-tickets` command:

 ```
 php artisan sync-tickets --customerEmails=[<comma-separated list of customer emails>] <Groove ticket number>
 ```
 Any email addresses matching the emails listed in customerEmails will be treated as a customer.

+##### Deleting temporary users

+It is safe to delete a user that was created for the purposes of the migration.
+As described from HelpScout support, once a user is deleted:

+- All previous replies and notes added to conversations remain in place.
+- Reporting is not affected in any way.
+- Any workflows created by that User will not be affected.
+- Conversations that are assigned to the User will automatically become unassigned.
+- Status values will not changed for any conversations that the User has touched.

 ### Dealing with a large number of attachments